Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

 # Update an existing extension

-You can delete this whole template and just describe which exension is updated and optionally tell us in a sentence what has been changed.
+You can delete this whole template and just describe which extension is updated and optionally tell us in a sentence what has been changed.

 To make extension updates easier in the future, you may consider replacing specific git hash in your s4ext file by a branch name (for example: `master` or `release` for nightly version; `(majorVersion).(minorVersion)` such as `4.10` for stable Slicer version).